-BOOKING YOUR INSPECTION: You do not need to call me to book your inspection.
+BOOKING YOUR INSPECTION: You do not need to call us to book your inspection.
 Booking online is simple and will provide pricing and scheduling options out 30 days for your review before you click on the button to reserve the time for your inspection.
 You can book your inspection online at any time by clicking here and filling out a simple form.
-Try it, and if you are uncomfortable using the online option, have problems or it simply doesn't work for you call me at (336) 816-7756.
+Try it, and if you are uncomfortable using the online option, have problems or it simply doesn't work for you call us at (336) 816-7756.

 VERIFICATION OF INSPECTION BOOKING E-MAIL: Shortly after you, or your agent, book your inspection (provided proper e-mail addresses were entered) you both will receive an e-mail verifying the information.
 Please respond if you find anything is not in order or if you do not receive this e-mail.